 Support Self Discovery

 Talk to them and understand why they need help and develop an action plan for them to improve their mental health.
-List down the most likely symptoms that trigger the mental health issue and offer them support to deal with it.
+List down the most likely symptoms that trigger the issue and offer them support to deal with it.

 Many workplaces offer free sessions with therapist for their employees’ mental health assessment and support.
 Support your team member and encourage them to take therapy sessions for improvement.